MillerRabin/intention-storage/readme.md

 What if there is no water in the pipe?

 * The volume control indicates that water is not receved and infroms your smartphone there is no water.
-With approval it can place the order for the water from a water service.
+With approval it can place an order for the water from you or a water service company.

 Let's do the situation more **fail safe**.